cprimera/UDeltio/README.md

 ## The Web Frontend

-The web frontend for UDeltio is built to work perfectly with our RESTful API.
-By using [Angular.js](https://angularjs.org) along with [Restangular](https://github.com/mgonto/restangular) we are able to leverage the power behind [MVC](http://en.wikipedia.org/wiki/Model–view–controller) to easily build a clean and coherent interface that is not hard tied into a model.
-This along with the frontend interface being completely written in Javascript allows for an offline mode to be added to it later which can be useful for mobile users.
+The web frontend for UDeltio is built to work with our RESTful API.
+By using [Angular.js](https://angularjs.org) along with [Restangular](https://github.com/mgonto/restangular), we are able to leverage the power behind [MVC](http://en.wikipedia.org/wiki/Model–view–controller) to easily build a clean and coherent interface that is not hard tied into a model.
+This, along with the frontend interface being completely written in JavaScript, allows for an offline mode to be added to it later which can be useful for mobile users.